openstack-k8s-operators/data-plane-adoption/docs/contributing/tests.md

 ## Test suite information

 The adoption docs repository also includes a test suite for Adoption.
-Currently, only one test target is defined:
+There are targets in the Makefile which can be used to execute the test suite:

-* `minimal` - a minimal test scenario, the eventual set of services in this scenario should be the "core" services needed to launch a VM (without Ceph, to keep environment size requirements small and make it easy to set up).
+* `test-minimal` - a minimal test scenario, the eventual set of services in this scenario should be the "core" services needed to launch a VM.
+This scenario assumes local storage backend for services like Glance and Cinder.

-We can add more scenarios as we go (e.g. one that includes Ceph).
+* `test-with-ceph` - like 'minimal' but with Ceph storage backend for Glance and Cinder.

+## Configuring the test suite

+* Create `tests/vars.yaml` and `tests/secrets.yaml` by copying the
+  included samples (`tests/vars.sample.yaml`,
+  `tests/secrets.sample.yaml`).

+* Walk through the `tests/vars.yaml` and `tests/secrets.yaml` files
+  and see if you need to edit any values.
+If you are using the documented development environment, majority of the defaults should work out of the box.
+The comments in the YAML files will guide you regarding the expected values.
+You may want to double check that these variables suit your environment:

+  * `install_yamls_path`

+  * `tripleo_passwords`

+  * `controller*_ssh`

+  * `edpm_privatekey_path`

+  * `edpm_chrony_ntp_servers`

 ## Running the tests